System Usage

 Machine Overview

-To get an overview of memory and cpu usage on a compute node, use the command pmstat with the -h option to query:
+To get a more detailed overview of memory and cpu usage on a compute node, use the command pmstat with the -h option to query:

 # pmstat -h m7014